CharlesLenk/scad-export/README.md

 ## Prequisitsss

 ### Python
-(Python 3)[https://www.python.org/downloads/] is needed to run this script.
+(Python 3.13)[https://www.python.org/downloads/] or newer is needed to run this script.

 ### Git
 This script will perform some autoconfiguration when first run.
 For the autoconfiguration to work: